Skip to main content

 Plan Changes Currently Under Consideration

 OMERS keeps a close eye on the Plan to see if changes are either required or desirable due to the funding status and long-term sustainability of the Plan, changes in the pension environment or a need to evolve the plan.
-The OMERS Sponsors Corporation (SC) will generally, at a minimum, communicate any proposed plan change that is being considered by the SC Board on omers.com at least 21 days before the decision.
+The OMERS Sponsors Corporation (SC) will generally communicate any proposed plan change that is being considered by the SC Board on omers.com before the decision.

 Recently Approved Plan Changes